 Follow-ups start from $65 to $200, again, depending on the complexity involved.

 A Medical Eye Exam will usually involve an eye condition that requires one or several medical treatments either with drops, like a pink eye, or the removal of something that got into the eye.
 During a medical eye exam we normally don't check patients for eyeglasses, but we concentrate on resolving the actual medical condition that brings the patient into the office.
 We can have you back after the condition resolves for a Complete Eye Exam.
 This type of exam is often covered by medical plans with applicable copays but not covered by vision insurance plans because they are not a routine eye exam.

 Patients with Vision Insurance:

 Co-pays for exams and co-pay for contact lens fitting as stipulated by your insurance.
-Additional fees incur in material upgrades and higher quality lenses and frames that may not be covered by you vision plan.
+Additional fees incurred in material upgrades and higher quality lenses and frames that may not be covered by your vision plan.
 Our staff can help clarify what your exam copays- are and what allowances your specific plan provides.
-However they can not give you an accurate estimate of your total spending since this will depend on your choices and individual needs determined by you and the doctor on the day of your visit.
+However, they can not give you an accurate estimate of your total spending since this will depend on your choices and individual needs determined by you and the doctor on the day of your visit.

 Patients with Health plans without Vision Insurance:

 Specialist co-pay plus a refraction fee.
-A refraction is he actual determination of your prescription.
-The reason that there is a fee for this is because most Medical Insurance Companies do not reimburse doctors for this service.
+A refraction is the actual determination of your prescription.
+The reason that there is a fee for this is that most Medical Insurance Companies do not reimburse doctors for this service.
 They don't consider a refraction to be medically necessary.
-Any time when a patient does not achieve 20/20 vision in each eye, a refraction must be done to determine if the cause of the visual deficiency is due to lack of glasses or some other ocular disease.
+Anytime a patient does not achieve 20/20 vision in each eye, a refraction must be done to determine if the cause of the visual deficiency is due to lack of glasses or some other ocular disease.
 So, even if your visit concerns a medical eye reason, a refraction is crucial when the vision is not optimal.